Miles-Kodama/SB-53-Annotated/bill.md

 (d) A large developer shall clearly and conspicuously publish on its internet website any assessment of catastrophic risk resulting from internal use of its foundation models pursuant to the schedule the developer specifies in its safety and security protocol.

+(e) A large developer shall not make a [materially false or misleading statement]{Some false or misleading statements about catastrophic risk management might already be penalized under existing law.\\
+California's [Unfair Competition Law](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=7.&chapter=5.&part=2.&lawCode=BPC) already forbids businesses from making "unfair, deceptive, untrue or misleading" claims about their products to consumers.
+If a large developer makes false or misleading statements to its users about catastrophic risks, it could thus expose itself to civil penalties under UCL.
+But UCL also has limitations.
+The fine for making a false or misleading statement is capped at $2,500, an extremely small figure compared to the losses a catastrophic risk would impose on society.
+And further, only private plaintiffs who have "suffered injury in fact" have standing to sue under UCL.
+This could make it practically challenging to sue a developer for making false or misleading statements before their model has actually caused a catastrophe.\\
+Federal and state securities fraud laws could also ban certain false or misleading statements by developers.
+It is illegal under [SEC Rule 10b-5](https://www.govinfo.gov/content/pkg/CFR-2014-title17-vol4/pdf/CFR-2014-title17-vol4-sec240-10b-5.pdf) for a corporation "to make any untrue statement of a material fact or to omit to state a material fact necessary in order to make the statements made…not misleading…in connection with the purchase or sale of any security."
+Rule 10b-5 could be used against developers who make false or misleading claims to investors about their catastrophic risk management.
+But this legal strategy relies on an untested interpretation of materiality, and it would only apply to public companies or companies actively engaged in selling securities.\\
-(e) A large developer shall not make a materially false or misleading statement about catastrophic risk from its foundation models or its management of catastrophic risk.
+Overall, it seems likely that paragraph (e) would expand large developers' legal liability for false or misleading safety claims.} about catastrophic risk from its foundation models or its management of catastrophic risk.

 (f) (1) When a large developer publishes documents to comply with this section, the large developer may make redactions to those documents that are necessary to protect the large developer’s trade secrets, the large developer’s cybersecurity, public safety, or the national security of the United States or to comply with any federal or state law.